Kiranmai-07/Simple-Linear-Regression/README.md

 # Simple-Linear-Regression
-A simple linear regression model with data set temperature and ac sales
+A simple linear regression prediction model with data set temperature and ac sales